+(Pa

-NOTES: (1) Developer Overhead may not exceed the limits established in Exhibit C of the RFP.
+NOTES: (1 The fee will not be pai Developer Overhead may not exceed the limits established in Exhibit C of the RFP.
 The fee will not be paid until after construction completion.

-(2) Contingency Reserves allowed are amounts that cannot exceed 5% for Development Category of New Construction and 15% for Rehabilitation.
-(3) The Corporation acknowledges that the costs listed on the Development Cost Pro Forma, Detail/Explanation Sheet, Construction or Rehab Analysis and Permanent Analysis are subject to change during credit underwriting.
-(4) After preliminary awards are made, Florida Housing will finalize the amount of grant funding based the needs determined by credit underwriting.
+(2 Contingency Reserves allowed are amounts that cannot exceed 5% for Development Category of New Construction and 15% for Rehabilitation.

+(3 ) The Corporation ackn Sheet, Construction o The Corporation acknowledges that the costs listed on the Development Cost Pro Forma, Detail/Explanation Sheet, Construction or Rehab Analysis and Permanent Analysis are subject to change during

+(4 After preliminary awar credit underwriting.
+After preliminary awards are made, Florida Housing will finalize the amount of grant funding based the new determined by credit underwriting.

-USE THE DETAIL/EXPLANATION SHEET FOR EXPLANATION OF ITEMS.
-IF ADDITIONAL SPACE IS REQUIRED, ENTER THE INFORMATION ON THE ADDENDA LOCATED AT THE END OF THE APPLICATION.
+SPACE IS REQUIRED, ENTE R EXPLANATION OF ITEMS.
+R THE INFORMATION ON THE ADDENDA LOCATEI D AT THE END

+AMOUNT

+DEVELOPMENT ( Actual Construct

+Demolition \$

+New Renta Il Units \$

+Rehab of E Existing Rental Units \$

+Other (ex plain in detail) \$

+A. TOTAL ACTUA L CONSTRUCTION COST S \$0

+General Develo

+Accounting Fees \$

+Appraisal \$

+Architect's Fee \$

+Builder's R isk Insurance \$

+Building Pe ermit \$

+Engineerin g Fees \$

+Environme ntal Report \$

+FHFC App lication Fee \$

+FHFC Con npliance Fee \$

+FHFC Cree dit Underwriting Fees \$